IBM/php-s2i-openshift/README.md

 1. User opens PHP application in a browser.
 2.
 	* **2a**: If no API URL is specified, the PHP application will populate the application with local data from JSON files.
-	* **2b**: If an API URL is specified, the PHP application will populate the application with data from REST API calls of the [Summit Health JEE Application on Openshift](https://github.com/IBM/summit-jee-openshift).
+	* **2b**: If an API URL is specified, the PHP application will populate the application with data from REST API calls of the [Example Health JEE Application on Openshift](https://github.com/IBM/summit-jee-openshift).

 # Steps